dimak01/sharp-bridge/README.md

 - Manually allow plugin in VTube Studio settings

 **"Network connectivity issues"**
-- Use `F2` to access network status mode for detailed diagnostics
+- Use `F2` to access network status mode for detailed diagnostics with structured firewall rules display
 - Check firewall configuration and network interface status
 - Verify iPhone and PC are on the same network segment